GrandmasterW/epic-storypoints/README.md

 Copyright © 2018 Werner Beckmann

-Distributed under the Apache License v.2.0.
+Distributed under the Eclipse Public License v.2.0.
 Feel free to use, expand and distribute to help other people!